-Apart from Linz, Thomas has lived in Berlin, Edmonton, Edinburgh, and Toronto.
+Apart from Linz (& Bad Hall), Thomas has lived in Edmonton, Edinburgh, Hamburg, and Toronto; he currently resides in Berlin.
 Coffee shops, ranging from the classical Vienna “Kaffeehaus” to the North American style coffee shop, are his favorite work places around the world, and a source of creativity.

 Thomas loves to hang out with friends and experience memorable moments.
 He regularly visits exhibitions, reads popular literature, attends concerts or the theatre, and enjoys listening to his vinyl or the radio.
 Samuel Beckett’s saying, “Try Again.
 Fail again.
 Fail better” serves as a leitmotiv in his actions, so it comes at no surprise that one of Thomas Gegenhuber’s passions – along with playing the trombone – is performing in improvisational theatre.
 He loves to stroll around exploring cities, and has a playfulness reflected in his frequent card and board games, or bocce in the summer.
 For a break from the computer, Thomas pursues activities such as bicycling, swimming, dancing, and escaping into nature for a hike.